organist/packer/README.md

     packer build vmware.json

+### Import appliance ###

+## puppet ##
+If (for some reason) puppet fails because of a failed dependency due to network lag or what so ever.
+You can try to re-run the puppet provisioning by running following command in your box.

+    sudo puppet apply /home/vagrant/puppet/manifests/organist.pp --modulepath=/home/vagrant/puppet/modules

+## network ##
+Now you need to import your freshly built box into your virtualisation software.
+During import you may want to adapt your network settings depending on your needs
+(network adapter configuration is already cleared during the packer build, so is is network independant).
+In Virtualbox we experienced some issues with network setting that are not working with our internal DHCP server.
+After the NIC was set to "bridged" it started working.

-### Install Organist ###
+### Configure Organist ###

-Packer will now create a complete working image for you.
-When the script is finished you will have a new .vmdk (Virtual Machine Disk) file which you can import into your virtualization software of choice.
-After you imported and started the created image. login as `root` with the password `vagrant` and change to the deploy user to setup organist:

-    sudo su deploy --shell=/bin/bash
-    cd ~/
-    ./install_organist.sh

 You will probably want to change some configuration read more about it in the [Organist repo](https://github.com/organist/organist)
-After configuration is done, finish installation by installing vendors trough:

-    ./install_vendors.sh

-Logout as deploy to run following command as vagrant.
-This will install the anyterm service on your system

-    ./install_anytermservice.sh

-Last but not least, you may want to set a DNS name to your host for easy access in your internal network.
+Also, you may want to set a DNS name to your host for easy access in your internal network.
-Presto! you're done.
-Go to your previously set DNS in your browser and start deploying.

 ## Security ##
 By default a number of accounts with default passwords for automation are created.
 For security reasons you may want to change them: